ncsa/Delta_doc/docs/source/user_guide/software.rst

       :alt: Open OnDemand Desktop app desktop with the terminal app icon highlighted.
       :width: 500

 #.
 In the terminal, run the following commands to load and run MATLAB.
 If you want to load a version other than the default, modify your ``module load`` command to load the specific version.
+You can see which versions are available with ``module avail matlab``.

    .. code-block::